magento/architecture/design-documents/service-isolation/authentication-authorization.md

 ## General Schema

 Now, current Magento authorization mechanism based on roles and assigned rules.
-Each role has a list of allowed resources and ER diagram looks like this:
+Each role has a list of allowed resources (ACL)

 ![Current RBAC ER](current-rbac-er.png)